Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 South Florida Stats and Trends

-- The Bulls are 5-3 ATS when underdogs by 4 points or more this season.
+- This year, the Bulls have an against-the-spread record of 5-3 in their eight games as an underdog of 5.5 points or more.

-- South Florida's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- South Florida's games this year have eclipsed the over/under six times in 10 opportunities (60%).

 - South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 36.1 points.